 As a cybersecurity professional, you will be entrusted with safeguarding your organization’s IT systems and sensitive information.
 You will take on the responsibility of protecting your employer’s resources, which in many cases will also involve shielding your coworkers and the organization’s customers from threats.
 Playing this mission-critical role can be very personally rewarding.

 If you are interested in pursuing a career in cybersecurity, the first step is to obtain the relevant education and training.
 EC-Council University (ECCU) offers industry-recognized, university-level online cybersecurity programs with well-structured curricula designed by industry experts.

 ECCU’s degree and certificate programs have been developed to equip you with the technical know-how and leadership skills to succeed in cybersecurity.
 The courses at ECCU are:

 - Fully online, giving you the flexibility to complete your coursework on a schedule that works for you

 - Mapped to globally recognized certifications, such as EC-Council’s Certified Ethical Hacker (C|EH) and Computer Hacking Forensic Investigator (C|HFI)

 - Aligned with real-world job roles and specializations, ensuring that you are industry ready from day one

-ECCU is accredited by the Distance Education Accrediting Commission (DEAC) and recognized by the Council for Higher Education Accreditation (CHEA).
+ECCU is accredited by the Distance Education Accrediting Commission (DEAC).
 For more details, visit: www.eccu.edu

 Fortune Business Insights.
 (2022).
 Cyber security market size, share & COVID-19 impact analysis, by deployment type, by enterprise size, by industry, and region forecast, 2022–2029. https://www.fortunebusinessinsights.com/industry-reports/cyber-security-market-101165